mweagle/Sparta/README.md

         - Launching it from the new location
         - See the [AWS Forum](https://forums.aws.amazon.com/message.jspa?messageID=583910) for more background
     - Depending on [container reuse](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/), this initialization penalty (~`700ms`) may prove burdensome.
-    - See the [JAWS](https://github.com/jaws-framework/JAWS) project for a pure NodeJS environment.
+    - See the [JAWS](https://github.com/jaws-framework/JAWS) project for a pure NodeJS alternative.
+    - See the [PAWS](https://github.com/braahyan/PAWS) project for a pure Python alternative.
   1. There are [Lambda Limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) that may affect your development

 ## Outstanding
-  - Implement `-n/--noop` option
+  - Eliminate NodeJS CustomResources
+  - Support API Gateway updates
+    - Currently API reprovisioning is done by `delete` => `create`
+  - Optimize _CONSTANTS.go_ for deployed binary
   - Implement APIGateway graph
   - Support APIGateway inline Model definition
+  - Support custom domains